selimslab/selimslab.github.io/_NOTES/philosophy/do-what-is-right.md

 Do what you feel in your heart to be right,

-not what is easy nor what is popular.
+neither what is easy nor what is popular.

 ---